lukehuang/finnmath/README.md

 project which is a Maven project through and through.
 If you want to do things which are not covered by Maven's lifecycle very well, go for a multi-module or mixed-languages project, need custom tasks or choose Groovy or Kotlin as a programming language, Gradle is indeed very hard to beat.
-Maven provides you with a declarative and uniform way to describe a build and it does it very well.
+Maven provides you with a declarative and uniform way to describe a build and it does it very well and the IDE support is outstanding.
 The flexibility and power of Gradle is not needed for a standard Java project like this one.

 ## Thanks to